Grand Theft Auto clone: Recent history

 With the arrival of the seventh generation of video game consoles, the first "next-gen" Grand Theft Auto clones were released in 2006.
 Beginning with Saints Row from 2006 and Crackdown from 2007 both introduced online multiplayer to the genre, a feature that had been requested by many fans.
+Chris Stockman, the creator of Saints Row, admitted that the game was a "ripoff" of GTA III and borrowed its design wholesale, but released at a time when there was no other competition for games on the Xbox 360, and believes that if Saints Row was released after GTA IV, the game would have never succeeded.
 Crackdown attracted attention for being created by David Jones, the developer of the original Grand Theft Auto, and featured the ability to develop the player character's superpowers in a semi-futuristic setting.
 Meanwhile, The Godfather: The Game and Scarface: The World Is Yours entered the market in 2006, and attempted to apply the Grand Theft Auto formula to popular film franchises.
 Still, reviewers continued to measure these games against the standard set by the Grand Theft Auto series.
 Grand Theft Auto IV was released in April 2008 and featured a large, detailed environment, redefining gameplay and even adopted the GPS navigation system seen in Saints Row.
 The game broke numerous sales records, including the record for the fastest selling game in its first 24 hours.
 Since its inception, this genre has evolved to include larger settings, more missions, and a wider range of vehicles.
 In 2010, Rockstar Games published Red Dead Redemption, an open world Western themed game.
 Later that year, the second entry in the Mafia series, Mafia II, was released by 2K Games and met with a few comparisons to Grand Theft Auto as well.
 On the day of Grand Theft Auto Vs release on September 17, 2013, Volition released a free downloadable content pack for Saints Row IV titled "GATV", purposely playing the similarity in the abbreviated titles to promote their game due to the confusion raised on various social networks.
 The Assassin's Creed media franchise, while centred around historical conspiracy fiction based on a heavily fictionalised centuries-old rivalry between the Order of Assassins and the Knights Templar, also saw comparisons to Grand Theft Auto with the 2015 sequel Assassin's Creed Syndicate, whose turf-based gang warfare mechanic was likened to a similar gameplay feature in San Andreas.